 Clearly, you have a lot to keep track of.

-To help, though, here are five real estate market predictions for 2018 that we here at Carrot and some of the top real estate investors working with us are expecting to see.
+To help, though, here are five real estate market predictions that we here at Carrot and some of the top real estate investors working with us are expecting to see.

 1. Inventory Will Increase Slightly